Dark Crisis: Dark Crisis: War Zone

 Linda Park helps save Iris West while revealing she has super-speed, and together they hold off some villains until the Justice League arrives.
-Meanwhile, Jim Corrigan who has been separated from the Spectre, with the help of Raven, manages to subdue The Spectre long enough to merge back together in order to remove the influence of the Great Darkness.
+Meanwhile, Jim Corrigan who has been separated from the Spectre, with the help of Raven, manages to subdue Spectre long enough to merge back together in order to remove the influence of the Great Darkness.
 Nubia has a vision where Deathstroke and his army will cause Dark Crisis in Themyscira.
 When the Justice League arrive on Earth, the Green Lanterns manage to repel the Great Darkness.
 During the battle, Damian Wayne belittles Red Canary.
 But with the help of Black Canary, Cassandra Cain and Stephanie Brown, Red Canary regains her confidence and helps defeat some villains.

 The Flash

 Mister Terrific asks Wally West, Wallace West, Jay Garrick, Jesse Chambers, and Max Mercury to help save Barry Allen by going into the Speed Force and finding Barry's vibrations.
-Linda Park meets up with Wally and is about to tell him that she has powers when their kids Irey and Jai West go into the Speed Force portal that Mister Terrific opened.
+Linda Park meets up with Wally and is about to tell him that she has powers when their children Irey and Jai West go into the Speed Force portal that Mister Terrific opened.
 Irey and Jai West, as well as Max and Jesse land on two different worlds while Wally and Wallace West land on Barry's prison world.
 Max and Jesse land on an Earth where Barry is not a speedster and is in an apocalyptic world while Irey and Jai West land on an Earth where they escape from a speedster Night-Flash (an amalgamation of Batman and Flash).
 Wally tries talking to Barry Allen, but Barry sees Eobard Thawne instead due to the prison world and nearly kills him.

 Linda Park manages to persuade Mister Terrific to let her go in the Speed Force after waiting for a long time and punches Barry before he could kill Wally.
 Wallace West is nearly tricked to stay in the Prison World but snaps out of it.
 Jay Garrick arrives to take Irey and Jai West home, and all the speedsters rendezvous at Barry's prison world, with Barry realizing that the Justice League are alive and they're trapped in prison worlds like he was when he encountered Pariah.
 The rest of the speedsters return to Earth while Barry Allen goes out to try to free the rest of the Justice League before rejoining them.